 Select the Q&A question box at the top of the dashboard.

-Type total revenue by industry for Valery.
+Type total sales by store for Valery.
 Notice how the visualization updates as you type the question.

 Distribution is the biggest revenue area for Valery.